Droidec/GPR/README.md

 - [valgrind](https://valgrind.org/) : Memory debugging tool

 Add/modify a module:
-- Read HOW-TO-DEV text file
+- Read *HOW-TO-DEV* text file
-- Refer to the models/ section if needed
+- Refer to the `models` section if needed
-- Add/enhance include/ and src/
+- Add/enhance `include` and `src`
-- Add/enhance test/ section with new features, test retrocompatibility and memory leaks
+- Add/enhance `test` section with new features, test retrocompatibility and memory leaks
-- Auto indent with "make indent"
+- Auto indent with `make indent`
-- Check updating documentation with "make doc"
+- Check updating documentation with `make doc`
-- Write changes in CHANGELOG for future version
+- Write changes in *CHANGELOG* for future version

 Improve a module:
-- Check "// TODO" or "// WARN" markers regularly
+- Check `// TODO` or `// WARN` markers regularly

 ## Authors